spydersyrup/TWLD/contributing.md

 - Don't include other people's personal information (full names, phone numbers, addresses) without their consent.
 - If a photo shows someone getting hurt or shows blood, flag it in the caption so we can mark it as graphic content.
 - Be accurate.
 If you're not sure about a date or location, say so instead of guessing.
+- For News Articles entries, write your own summary.
+Do not reproduce article text directly.

 ## What happens after you submit

 Someone reviews every submission before it goes live.
-This isn't about censorship, it's to keep the archive accurate and to catch anything that shouldn't be public (like someone's face who didn't consent to being identified, or a location that could put someone at risk).
+This isn't about censorship, it's to keep the archive accurate and to catch anything that shouldn't be public, like someone's face who didn't consent to being identified, or a location that could put someone at risk.

-## Questions

-Open an issue on this repo.